artemetra/fnv/RESEARCH.md

 where N - number of points, F - file size in bytes

 In the footer, the first 4 bytes are FF FF FF FF (they might be a separator, however, as we may see now, they can also represent global values).
-By default, the next 3 chunks of 4 bytes are all FF, however, they actually specify which points have the ADSR section flags.
-First chunks is for Decay, second is for Loop start, and the third is for Sustain / Loop end (the list matches the order of the options in FL).
+By default, the next 3 DWORDs are all FF, however, they actually specify which points have the ADSR section flags.
+First DWORD is for Decay, second is for Loop start, and the third is for Sustain / Loop end (the list matches the order of the options in FL).
 Each chuck is just an index of a point that has these values turned on, and if none do, it goes to the default value (4 FF bytes)

 ## LFO Envelope

+chunk
 Minimum number of points: 1

 First byte in header: `02`